Skip to content

 Suspended over the river, the architectural construct, like Hamlet, can be actively introspective.

-Pulling into adjacency a collection of histories which range from existing conditions to the nebulous aspirations of an architect, a condition is procured which holds not only these specific histories against each other but all that they bring with them.
-16 ‘systems of preservation and progress’ (outlined in the the project footnotes above) form the architectural methods by which this condition may be procured.
+By bringing together a range of histories—from existing conditions to the nebulous aspirations of an architect—a condition is created that juxtaposes these specific histories along with their broader implications.
+Sixteen ‘systems of preservation and progress’ (as detailed in the project footnotes above) serve as the architectural methods for establishing this condition.

 Leonidas Koutoulas, The Rub, 2019

-This can be seen in the space where the Design Hub’s foyer once existed.
-As per Sean’s aspirations, the height and length of Michelangelo’s Laurentian Library are more correctly reinstated as the new ceiling datum for an exhibition space.
-On exhibition is the foyer of Building 8.
-Called into being as a floor plan made of ceiling lights, it is suspended against the ceiling plan of the Laurentian Library inlaid into the floor of the new gallery space.
-Their adjacency begins to be resolved through the actual tectonic realisation of the elements represented in the plan.
-Not only relevant as the prior foyer of the architecture school, this apparition of Building 8 also recalls the proclamation of the basement wall, scrawled on a tram by Corrigan, recited by Godsell… “Mother Knows”.
+This can be observed in the space where the Design Hub’s foyer once existed.
+Following Sean’s vision, the height and length of Michelangelo’s Laurentian Library are reinstated as the new ceiling datum for an exhibition space.
+Featured in the exhibition is the foyer of Building 8, represented as a floor plan composed of ceiling lights, suspended against the ceiling plan of the Laurentian Library, which is inlaid into the floor of the new gallery space.
+Their adjacency begins to resolve through the actual tectonic realisation of the elements depicted in the plan.
+This representation not only highlights the previous foyer of the architecture school but also evokes the proclamation of the basement wall, scrawled on a tram by Corrigan and recited by Godsell: “Mother Knows.”

-Becoming a primary point of entry off street level, the stairs stretched proportions are held in space and exposed not only to those traversing the stairs but also those next to it.
-Nothing remains but the floor and the web forge, making the experience of entry entirely the consequence of one of the building’s definitive materials.
+As a primary entry point from street level, the stair’s elongated proportions are exposed not only to those using it but also to those nearby.
+With nothing left but the floor and the web forge, the experience of entering is shaped entirely by one of the building’s defining materials.

 Leonidas Koutoulas, The Rub, 2019